mikependon/RepoDB/Docs/pages/connection.rst

 **Why passing the fields arguments?**

-This is optional since this is an insert operation.
-However, by default, the library will use the database columns of the `Order` entity.
-If the values to that argument is not set, then `InsertAll` operation will set it to `null` in the database.
+By default, the library will use the database columns of the `Order` entity.
+If the values of some fields were not specified, then the `InsertAll` operation will set it to `null` in the database.

 **Note**: Use the table-name-based calls if the scenario is to only insert targetted columns.